 NAVAGRAHA YANTRA FOR PREGNANCY-RELATED QUESTIONS

-Ask a pregnant lady to pray to God and tell one number between 1 to 108.
+Ask a pregnant lady to pray to God and tell any one number between 1 to 108.
 Then divide that number by 9.
 The number obtained will be looked at on the yantra for the result ignore decimal.

 NOTE: Kindly don’t consider this as final result: